nim-lang/Nim/doc/nimc.md

 `globalSymbols`          Load all `{.dynlib.}` libraries with the `RTLD_GLOBAL`:c:
                          flag on Posix systems to resolve symbols in subsequently loaded libraries.
+`lto`                    Enable link-time optimization in the backend compiler and
+                         linker.
+`lto_incremental`        Enable link-time optimization and additionally enable
+                         incremental linking for compilers that support it.
+                         Currently only clang and vcc.
+`strip`                  Strip debug symbols added by the backend compiler from
+                         the executable.
 ======================   =========================================================